nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 --------------------------------------

 By default, memcached connection is not encrypted.
-To enable encryption, use :option:`--tls-ticket-key-memcached-tls` for TLS ticket key, and use :option:`--tls-session-cache-memcached-tls` for TLS session cache.
+To enable encryption, use ``tls`` keyword in :option:`--tls-ticket-key-memcached` for TLS ticket key, and :option:`--tls-session-cache-memcached` for TLS session cache.

 Specifying additional server certificates
 -----------------------------------------